 It is quite possible that more than one end game will unfold in the months and years to come.
 For example, we could see a Greek Eurozone exit.
 Simultaneously, we could have a crisis unfolding across emerging markets, as the strong U.S. dollar begins to do damage to borrowers in those countries, of which there are many.
 Quite how it will all pan out is very difficult to predict.
 If I were a betting man, my money would be on the ‘permanent condition’ becoming the generally accepted view of the future economic environment.

 We are still in a post-crisis environment, and enough people are still negative on equities, and interest rates are low enough, to provide plenty of purchasing power.
 We therefore expect it to be an ok period for equities over the next year or two – not outstanding given our modest growth expectations but ok.
 The trick is to be careful on emerging markets.
 If the U.S. dollar continues to be strong, it is an accident waiting to happen.

 The Absolute Return Letter, November 2014 “The single most robust and striking fact about cross-national growth is regression to the mean.” -Lawrence Summers and Lant Pritchett Low growth is printed on the wall When financial markets capitulate, many investors lose the ability to keep things in perspective.
-That is a fact of life.
-Instead the little things take over and […]
+That is a […]

 Even if there are good reasons to believe that the prolonged rally can continue for a little longer, there are equally good reasons to believe that the current equity bull market may end in tears.
 I am not predicting a repeat of 2008-09.
 A much more modest decline, but still a decline, is a likely outcome at some point over the next 12-18 months.